 Sprawl is a state-wide and even a national phenomenon.
-As it spreads across the landscape, it can destroy wildlife habitat, overrun farm lands, displace valuable streamside forests, threaten wetlands, contribute to air pollution problems and increase the runoff of sediment, nutrients, and toxins in local waterways and the
+As it spreads across the landscape, it can destroy wildlife habitat, overrun farm lands, displace valuable streamside forests, threaten wetlands, contribute to air pollution problems and increase the runoff of sediment, nutrients, and toxins in local waterways and the Bay.

-Bay.
 Sprawl results from poor or inadequate planning for new growth.
 Growth in the Chesapeake Bay watershed through 2020 is expected to be 2.6 million more than the watershed's 1990 population.
 Maryland will receive 800,000 of this new population in 555,000 new households; at current rates of conversion of land from forests, agriculture and resources to developed acreage, this population increase will consume another 626,000 acres by 2020 compared with 1990 levels.

-This plan later describes means and benefits of targeting growth.
-Between 1996 and the end of the year twenty hundred, nearly 2,700 dwelling units will have been built.
-As mentioned, these units could consume another 8,500 acres, or, with managed growth, as little as 1,200 acres, with less than 400 acres disturbed in areas planned for resource conservation and preservation of rural character.
+.
+Between 1996 and 2001, nearly 2,700 dwelling units have been built, consuming as much as 8,500 acres.
+With managed growth, as little as 1,200 acres, with less than 400 acres disturbed in areas planned for resource conservation and preservation of rural character would result from this amount of building.
 Analysis shows the potential of designated growth areas to accommodate projected growth.
-The Lexington Park development district alone could absorb all projected growth through the year twenty hundred and twenty.
-The analysis also shows the potential of the rural preservation district to absorb growth based on building lots authorized through 1996 but not yet developed with houses.
+The Lexington Park development district alone could absorb all projected growth through 2010.
+The analysis also shows the potential of the rural preservation district to absorb growth.